How to Install and Configure Nextcloud with Apache on Ubuntu 18.04

 Step 4: Downloading Nextcloud

-At the time of writing this article, the latest stable version of Nextcloud is version 14.0.3.
-Before continuing with the next step visit the Nextcloud download page and check if there is a new version of Vagrant available.
+At the time of writing this article, the latest stable version of Nextcloud is version 15.0.0.
+Before continuing with the next step visit the Nextcloud download page and check if there is a new version of Nextcloud available.

-Once the download is complete, extract the archive and move the Nextcloud extracted files to the
+Once the download is complete, extract the archive to the /var/www directory:

-Set the correct permissions so that the Apache web server can have full access to the Nextcloud’s files and directories.
+Set the correct ownership so that the Apache web server can have full access to the Nextcloud’s files and directories.

 sudo chown -R www-data: /var/www/nextcloud